Click on the link below and enter your individual NPI to determine if you are eligible to report MIPS.

 Certified Electronic Health Record Technology (CEHRT) Hardship Exception

 Don’t have Certified Electronic Health Record Technology?
 You can apply for a Hardship Exception if you do not have Certified Electronic Health Record Technology (CEHRT).
-Certified electronic health record technology is required for participation in the advancing care information performance category of the Quality Payment Program (QPP).
-Under Merit-based Incentive Payment System (MIPS) scoring, MIPS-eligible clinicians and groups may qualify for a reweighting of their advancing care information performance category score to 0 percent of the final score if they meet the criteria outlined.
+Certified electronic health record technology is required for participation in the Promoting Interoperability performance category of the Quality Payment Program (QPP).
+Under Merit-based Incentive Payment System (MIPS) scoring, MIPS-eligible clinicians and groups may qualify for a reweighting of their Promoting Interoperability performance category score to 0 percent (reweighed to the Quality category making it 70% of your final score) of the final score if they meet the criteria outlined.
 Simply lacking CEHRT does not qualify the MIPS-eligible clinician or group for reweighting.
+PI is automatically excluded for small practices (less than 16 in the TIN).
+You do not have to apply for an exception.
+CMS determines your small practice designation.